TwiN/gatus/README.md

 3. Search for **Gatus** and select it.
 4. Enter the base URL of your Gatus instance (e.g., `http://192.168.1.50:8080`).

 Home Assistant will create a binary sensor for each endpoint configured in Gatus.
-Because these sensors use the `connectivity` device class, they will show as `Connected` (Up) when the endpoint i>
+Because these sensors use the `connectivity` device class, they will show as `Connected` (Up) when the endpoint is healthy, and `Disconnected` (Down) when the endpoint is unhealthy.

 ### Automation Example